 Which types of veggies are best?

-You can grill vegetable skewers according to your preferences or the wishes of your guests.
+You can roast vegetable skewers according to your preferences or the wishes of your guests.
 Veggies such as mushrooms, zucchini, yellow squash, bell peppers and onions are especially good.

 But also eggplants, potatoes, corn, tomatoes, carrots, asparagus and garlic are excellent for sizzling on a skewer.

-For my grilled vegetable skewers I first wanted to combine mushrooms, zucchini, red onions and red peppers.
+For my vegetable skewers on the grill I first wanted to combine mushrooms, zucchini, red onions and red peppers.
 But as bell peppers where out, I’ve luckily found a small can of pineapple chunks in my pantry.
 The caramelized sweet and sharp tang of the fruit perfectly complements the veggies.

 How to make an easy veggie kabob marinade